Raid55/fuse-wiki/README.md

-e dot wiki
+# fuse dot wiki

 ## Objectives
  * Create a minimum viable product
-   - Title and a prompt for th euser
+   - Title and a prompt for the user
    - Two inputs for the articles that want to be linked
    - A "connect" button
    - The output of which articles link them